arniebradfo/Ajax-Boilerplate-Wordpress-Theme/readme.md

 - Test it with google analytics

-- feature detect to allow gracefull degredation.
+- feature detect to allow graceful degredation.
 	+ Test browser implementation inconsistencies of popstate.